 Underbite can occur when the lower teeth protrude past the front teeth.
 It’s usually caused by undergrowth of the upper jaw, overgrowth of the lower jaw, or both.
 It can also be caused by missing upper teeth.
 This can prevent the normal function of front teeth or molars, which can lead to tooth wear.
 It can also cause painful jaw and joint problems.

 Open bite often occurs when some teeth are unable to make physical contact with the opposing teeth for a proper bite.
 Most often caused by a genetic abnormal jaw structure or excessive thumb-sucking, an open bite can cause poor or painful chewing, and even speech impairment.
-It can also lead to greater issues like thermo-mandibular joint disorder (TMJ).

 Teeth crowding occurs when there is simply a lack of room within your jaw for all of your teeth to fit normally.
 When left untreated, overly crowded teeth can get worse over time, and result in severely crooked teeth.
 This crowding can lead to plaque accumulation, tooth decay and an increased chance of gum disease.

 Crossbite can occur when the upper and lower jaws are both misaligned.
 It causes one or more upper teeth to bite on the inside of the lower teeth, and can happen on both the front and the sides of the mouth.
 This can cause wear of the teeth, gum disease and bone loss.